adriangeerre/SyFi/README.md

 tar -xvzf latest_release.tar.gz
 ```

-Then, export the new path into $PATH inside _.bashrc_.
+Then, use the export command to add the new path into the current $PATH inside _.bashrc_.

 ### Usage